1. ABOUT THE PLAY

 A Christmas Carol by

-Charles Dickens is published
+Charles Dickens published

 1853

-first public reading of
+First public reading of

 A Christmas Carol